ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 94 Crossline Skipper Polites origenes (Fabricius, 1793)

-The Danish naturalist Johan C. Fabricius (1745-1808) first described and named the Crossline Skipper in 1793 in the third volume of his Entomologia Systematica; he did so on the basis of an examination in 1787 of a drawing by William Jones, one of several Jones did of specimens in the collection of the famous London naturalist Dru Drury (Calhoun 2009a).
+The Danish naturalist Johan C. Fabricius (1745-1808) first described and named the Crossline Skipper in 1793 in the third volume of his Entomologia Systematica; he did so on the basis of a 1787 drawing by William Jones, one of several Jones did of specimens in the collection of the famous London naturalist Dru Drury (Calhoun 2009a).
 Drury’s specimen was probably collected about 1765 in the vicinity of Brooklyn, New York; it is now considered lost.
 Fabricius’s description was rather vague and general, leaving room for confusion with some other species (Miller and Brown 1981: N125).
 Subsequently, other early entomologists allied the Crossline with the Tawny-edged Skipper, then known as Hesperia themistocles, or with Hesperia cernes, a name given by Boisduval & LeConte to a species figured by John Abbot, which was probably a Tawny-Edged.

 Photo: Norwottock rail trail, Amherst, Mass.
 F. Model, July 29, 2006

 When Thaddeus W. Harris wanted to identify two specimens he had in his insect collection about 1840, one from Massachusetts and one from Georgia sent by John Abbot, he first called them both Hesperia cernes, following Boisduval and Le Conte.
-Harris had collected his Massachusetts specimen on 20 July 1836 in Cambridge, Massachusetts (Harris 1862: 316).
+Harris had collected his Massachusetts specimen on 20 July 1836 in Cambridge, Massachusetts (Harris Index; 1862: 316).
 Scudder then re-described Harris’ Massachusetts specimen, naming it Limochores manataaqua, the Cross Line Skipper, and pointing out that it was definitely not the same as H. cernes (Scudder, 1862).

 In what may have been the first documentation for Berkshire County, O. R. Taylor found a specimen of Crossline Skipper in Richmond on 8 July 1962 (Yale Peabody Museum).